 Master schedules are road maps for delivering curriculum opportunities for students in grades 9-12.
 The following twenty-one steps provide specific directions for providing an efficient and equitable master schedule to guide staff and students.
 Ultimately, the final product is a mechanism for students to receive courses requested to reflect their unique needs, interests, skill levels and career aspirations within the resources available.
+Opportunities for intervention/enrichment should be included in designing the master schedule.

 STEP 1: Connect with the mission/vision statement of the school/district.